eddie-energy/architecture/arc42/crosscutting-concepts/crosscutting-concepts.md

 1. Deployment view: Defines the deployment scenarios and configurations of the smart grid system.

 ### Relevance
-SGAM provides reference points, e.g., scenarios, workflows, and data models, that aid the technical and conceptual development of the EDDIE System.
+SGAM provides reference points, e.g., scenarios, workflows, and data models, that aid the technical and conceptual development of the EDDIE system.
 SGAM provides a standardized way of organizing and describing the different components of the smart grid system, which are of relevance as well.

 ### Motivation
 SGAM provides a comprehensive and standardized way of organizing and describing the different components of a smart grid system, allowing for better communication and collaboration between different stakeholders and organizations involved in the development and implementation of smart grids.
 It provides a common language and framework for describing the different layers and functions of the smart grid system, as well as the communication networks and protocols that need to be used for exchanging information between different components of the smart grid system.